gcccheng/wugui/cvenglish.md

 - Created a customized Red Hat image template for VMware and tested aginst production environment.
 ##### Value Created
 - Ensure systems are aligned with security compliance standards.
-#### Ansible Automation Platform on Openshift
-- With an ever-increasing number of playbooks, inventories, and workflows, manually managing them is challenging.
-A central platform is required to orchestrate all the elements related to Ansible.
-##### Responsibilities
-- Collaborated with teams on deploying the Ansible Automation Platform on Openshift.
-##### Value Created
-- Reduced manual tasks and errors while managing playbooks, inventories, and secrets, improved operational efficiency, and enhanced security

 `2011-2022`

 ### System Engineer at University of Oslo